 This PhD study aims to optimise the healthcare in the home by gaining a deeper understanding of the influence of dementia and co-morbidities co-influenced by structural factors like class, ethnicity and gender on their relationship, identity and daily life routine at home.

-Supervisors: Prof Alison Blenkinsopp, Dr Sue Jones and Dr Sarah Smith (Faculty of Health Studies, University and Bradford)
+Supervisors: Prof Alison Blenkinsopp, Dr Sue Jones, Dr Danielle Jones and Dr Sarah Smith

 My grandfather and a more distant relative were both recently diagnosed with vascular dementia, and I have witnessed first-hand the emotional upheaval that people living with dementia and their family members, often endure in adapting to this life-changing condition.